justanhduc/task-spooler/README.md

 On more advanced usage, don't neglect the TRICKS file in the package.

 ### Changelog
+**Minor update (Feb 4, 2021)**

+- Added back option to skip a job if its dependency does not end with exit code 0.

 **Major update (Nov 11, 2020)**

 - Various functionality updates